-German producers of wood pellets basically benefited from growing demand for renewable energy generation in the long term, but were at last suffering from relatively mild winters.
-Producing 0.3 million tons in 2005 (of which domestic consumption was about 0.2 million tons) it was possible to increase production up to 2.25 million tons until 2013, subsequently followed by a decrease in production in three consecutive years now (2016: 1.95 million tons).
-About 0.4 million tons of pellets have been exported in 2016 (- 48.0 % compared with 2015).
-Domestic consumption increased in 2016 to 2.0 million tons (a plus of 14.8 % compared with 2015).
+German producers of wood pellets basically benefited from growing demand for renewable energy generation in the long term, but were in the last years suffering from relatively mild winters.
+Producing 0.3 million tons in 2005 (of which domestic consumption was about 0.2 million tons) it was possible to increase production up to 2.25 million tons until 2017.
+About 450,000 tons of pellets have been exported in 2016 (+23.5 % compared with 2016), while imports decrease in 2017 to 391,000 tons (-11.7 % compared to 2016).
+Domestic consumption increased in 2017 to 2.2 million tons (a plus of 9.0 % compared with 2016).
 Main raw material sources for pellet production are wood residues originating from softwood sawmills.
 Additional sources only play a minor role (e.g. residues from forests, fast growing species, hardwood species).